cacophony-wj/servitium/README.md

 ### Verifying the Modlist

-_Licentia_ is over 500GB in size.
+_Servitium_ is over 500GB in size.
 To install the list, _Wabbajack_ downloads and patches hundreds of thousands of files.
 During the installation process several of these files are likely to have failed or corrupted in some way.
 Before finishing up with the _Wabbajack_ app, it is **strongly recommended** to run a file verification step or the modlist may be nearly unplayable.

 To verify the modlist, click the Gear icon in the upper right once again.
 Click the button along the middle-left that reads "Launch Wabbajack CLI."
 Type the following command:

-`wabbajack-cli verify-modlist-install -m "path to the Licentia.wabbajack file" -i "Licentia install folder path"`
+`wabbajack-cli verify-modlist-install -m "path to the Servitium.wabbajack file" -i "Servitium install folder path"`

 Obviously you will need to replace the portions in quotations with the specific file locations on your system.
 The Command Line Interface will hash and verify every file in the list against a known signature.